 - Follow the clean code principle.
 Instead of having duplicate code in [TearDown] and [Setup], you can achieve this behavior using the constructor and destructor.

-- Every test must be running in isolation, with No dependency on each other or global variables.
-XUnit creates an instance of the class for each and every test case.
+- Every test must run in isolation, with No dependency on each other or global variables.
+XUnit creates an instance of the class for every test case.

 NUnit vs. XUnit Comparision Table

 |Test method attribute||[Test]||[Fact]|